 Proteomics – the next step?

-DNA, epigenetics, longevity genes – aging research is quite complex.
-Somewhere in this intricate network of metabolic pathways will be the explanation for disease or aging itself.
-To add another level, we would like to introduce you to proteomics, because without this field of research our picture is not complete.
+DNA, epigenetics, longevity genes – research into aging is quite complex.
+Somewhere in this intricate network of metabolic pathways the explanation for diseases or aging itself will be hidden.
+To add another layer, we would like to introduce proteomics, because without this field of research our picture will not be complete.

-To bring you closer to proteomics we need to introduce a new analogy.
+To give you the proteomics closer, we need to introduce a new analogy.
 The cell as a wardrobe.
 While epigenetics uses its volume controls to determine which genes are active and which are inactive, proteomics looks at the result.
-Which proteins (clothes) are in your cell (wardrobe)?
+Which proteins (items of clothing) are in your cell (wardrobe)?

 We can see what happens to the proteins after they are translated and how they interact with each other.
-You can find out more about this in our article about proteomics.
+You can find out more about this in our article on the proteomics.